Wesson scores 15 to power Buckeyes over Indiana 68-59 - WHIZ News

-Ohio State picked up the win despite the absence of freshman guard and third-leading scorer D.J.
+Ohio State was missing freshman guard and third-leading scorer D.J.
 Carton, who said this week he was stepping away from the team for mental health reasons.
-Guard CJ Walker helped out with 14 points for the Buckeyes and Justin Ahrens added 11 on 3-for-5 3-point shooting in the second half.
+Guard CJ Walker stepped up in Carton’s absence, scoring 14 and dishing four assists, and Justin Ahrens added 11 on 3-for-5 3-point shooting in the second half.

+“They imposed their will physically on the boards, especially early,” Indiana coach Archie Miller said of the Buckeyes, who held the Hoosiers to just four offensive rebounds and zero second-chance points in the game.

+Ohio State led at the intermission 31-22, despite firing away from 3-point range and hitting few (3 for 13).
+The Buckeyes kept firing in the second half, hitting 7 of 14.

 Devonte Green led the Hoosiers (15-7, 5-6) with 13 points for the Hoosiers, and Rob Phinisee added 11.